-We have audited the financial statements of Hemlo Explorers Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2023 and January 31, 2022, and the statements of operations and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Hemlo Explorers Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2024 and January 31, 2023, and the statements of operations and comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2023 and January 31, 2022, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at January 31, 2024 and January 31, 2023, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.